greenfieldt/SpinnerTutorial/tutorial.md

 ```

 Notes :
-Just a reminder from the Angular docs
+Just a reminder from the Angular docs: An 'Inject decorator' is:
-An Inject decorator is:

 > A parameter decorator on a dependency parameter of a class constructor that specifies a custom provider of the dependency.

-Do you see the circle of life here
+Do you see the circle of life ?

 in spinner.config we defined
 ```typescript
 export interface SpinnerConfigWithOverlay {